Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: Introduction

-This work presents \sysname, a family of DAG-based protocols allowing to safely commit distributed transactions in a Byzantine setting that focuses on low-latency and low-CPU operation, achieving the best of both worlds. \sysnamec is a consensus protocol based on a threshold logical clock~\cite{DBLP:journals/corr/abs-1907-07010} DAG of blocks, that commits every block as early as it can be decided. \sysnamec solves all of the above challenges as (1) it is the first safe DAG-based consensus protocol that does not require explicit certificates, committing blocks within the known lower bound~\cite{DBLP:journals/tdsc/MartinA06} of $3$ message rounds, (2) commits every block independently and does not need to wait for the wave to finish, and (3) requires a single signature generation and verification per block, minimizing the CPU overhead.
+This work presents \sysname, a family of DAG-based protocols allowing to safely commit distributed transactions in a Byzantine setting that focuses on low-latency and low-CPU operation, achieving the best of both worlds. \sysnamec is a consensus protocol based on a threshold logical clock~\cite{DBLP:journals/corr/abs-1907-07010} DAG of blocks, that commits every block as early as it can be decided. \sysnamec solves all of the above challenges as (1) it does not require explicit certificates, committing blocks within the known lower bound~\cite{DBLP:journals/tdsc/MartinA06} of $3$ message rounds, (2) commits every block independently and does not need to wait for the wave to finish, and (3) requires a single signature generation and verification per block, minimizing the CPU overhead.

 From a production readiness point of view, the protocol tolerates crash failures without any throughput degradation and minimal latency degradation.
-It uses a single message type, the signed block, and a single multi-cast transmission method between validators, making it easier to understand, implement, test, and maintain. \sysnamec has been adopted by \realblockchain that switched from the state-of-the-art Bullshark~\cite{bullshark} to \sysnamec. \Cref{fig:switch} shows the 80\% latency reduction (from 1900ms to 400 ms) that happened at the moment of the deployment on a 106 validator network.
+It uses a single message type, the signed block, and a single multi-cast transmission method between validators, making it easier to understand, implement, test, and maintain. \sysnamec has been adopted by \realblockchain that switched from the state-of-the-art Bullshark~\cite{bullshark} to \sysnamec. \Cref{fig:switch} shows the 80\% latency reduction (from 1.9s to 400 ms) that happened at the moment of the deployment on a 106 validator network.

-\textbf{\sysnamefpc: supporting consensusless transactions} The power of uncertified DAGs is not limited to consensus protocols.
-This work generalizes \sysnamec to apply uncertified DAGs to BFT systems that process transactions without or before reaching consensus, such as in FastPay~\cite{DBLP:conf/aft/BaudetDS20}, Zef~\cite{DBLP:journals/corr/abs-2201-05671}, Astro~\cite{astro}, and Sui~\cite{sui-lutris}.
+\para{\sysnamefpc: supporting consensusless transactions} The power of uncertified DAGs is not limited to consensus protocols.
+This work generalizes \sysnamec to apply uncertified DAGs to BFT systems that process transactions without or before reaching consensus, such as in FastPay~\cite{fastpay}, Zef~\cite{DBLP:journals/corr/abs-2201-05671}, Astro~\cite{astro}, and Sui~\cite{sui-lutris}.
 These systems use reliable broadcast instead of consensus to commit transactions that only access state controlled by a single party.